RedDragonDriven/JP-Unzip/README.md

 ## Suggestions

-If you have ideas for features, improvements, or encoding edge cases this tool doesn't handle well, feel free to open an issue or leave a comment.
+If you have ideas for features, improvements, or encoding edge cases this tool doesn't handle well, feel free to open an issue.
 Feedback is welcome.

 ---